 Rotary Camp follows the Americans with Disabilities Act (ADA) definitions when it comes to allowing service animals at camp.
 Under the ADA, a service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
-The task(s) performed by the dog must be directly related to the person's disability.
-This means the dog must be trained to take a specific action when needed to assist the person with a disability.
-For example, a person with epilepsy may have a dog that is trained to detect the onset of a seizure and then help the person remain safe during the seizure.
+The task(s) performed by the dog must be related to the person's disability.
+This means the dog must be trained to take specific action when needed to assist the person with a disability.
+For example, a person with epilepsy may have a dog trained to detect the onset of a seizure and then help them remain safe during the seizure.